awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ![\[Decrypting a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/decrypt.png)

+## Data Key Pairs<a name="data-key-pairs"></a>

+*Data key pairs* consist of a mathematically public key and private key\.
+They are designed to be used for client\-side encryption and decryption or signing and verification outside of AWS KMS\.

+**Note**
+Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
+Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and EU \(Ireland\)\.

+Unlike the data key pairs that tools like OpenSSL generate, AWS KMS protects the private key in each data key pair under a symmetric CMK in AWS KMS that you specify\.
+However, AWS KMS does not store, manage, or track your data key pairs, or perform cryptographic operations with data key pairs\.
+You must use and manage data key pairs outside of AWS KMS\.

+AWS KMS supports the following types of data key pairs:
++ RSA key pairs: RSA\_2048, RSA\_3072, and RSA\_4096
++ Elliptic curve key pairs, ECC\_NIST\_P256, ECC\_NIST\_P384, ECC\_NIST\_P521, and ECC\_SECG\_P256K1

+The type of data key pair that you select usually depends on your use case or regulatory requirements\.
+Most certificates require RSA keys\.
+Elliptic curve keys are often used for digital signatures\.
+ECC\_SECG\_P256K1 keys are commonly used for cryptocurrencies\.

+### Create a Data Key Pair<a name="data-keys-pairs-create"></a>

+To create a data key pair, call the [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) or [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) operations\.
+Specify the symmetric CMK you want to use to encrypt the private key\.

+`GenerateDataKeyPair` returns a plaintext public key, a plaintext private key, and an encrypted private key\.
+Use this operation when you need a plaintext private key immediately, such as to generate a digital signature\.

+`GenerateDataKeyPairWithoutPlaintext` returns a plaintext public key and an encrypted private key, but not a plaintext private key\.
+Use this operation when you don't need a plaintext private key immediately, such as when you're encrypting with a public key\.
+Later, when you need a plaintext private key to decrypt the data, you can call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.

+The following image shows the `GenerateDataKeyPair` operation\.
+The `GenerateDataKeyWithoutPlaintext` operation omits the plaintext private key\.

+![\[Generate a data key pair\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key-pair.png)

+### Encrypt Data with a Data Key Pair<a name="data-key-pairs-encrypt"></a>

+When you encrypt with a data key pair, you use the public key of the pair to encrypt the data and the private key of the same pair to decrypt the data\.
+Typically, data key pairs are used when many parties needs to encrypt data that only the party that holds the private key can decrypt\.

+The parties with the public key use that key to encrypt data, as shown in the following diagram\.

+![\[Encrypt user data with the public key of a data key pair outside of AWS KMS\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/encrypt-with-data-key-pair.png)

+### Decrypt Data with a Data Key Pair<a name="data-key-pairs-decrypt"></a>

+To decrypt your data, use the private key in the data key pair\.
+For the operation to succeed, the public and private keys must be from the same data key pair, and you must use the same encryption algorithm\.

+To decrypt the encrypted private key, pass it to the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
+Use the plaintext private key to decrypt the data\.
+Then remove the plaintext private key from memory as soon as possible\.

+The following diagram shows how to use the private key in a data key pair to decrypt ciphertext\.

+![\[Decrypt the data with the private key in a data key pair outside of AWS KMS.\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/decrypt-with-data-key-pair.png)

+### Sign Messages with a Data Key Pair<a name="data-key-pairs-sign"></a>

+To generate a cryptographic signature for a message, use the private key in the data key pair\.
+Anyone with the public key can use it to verify that the message was signed with your private key and that it has not changed since it was signed\.

+If your private key is encrypted, pass the encrypted private key to the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
+AWS KMS uses your CMK to decrypt the data key and then it returns the plaintext private key\.
+Use the plaintext private key to generate the signature\.
+Then remove the plaintext private key from memory as soon as possible\.

+To sign a message, create a message digest using a cryptographic hash function, such as the [dgst](https://www.openssl.org/docs/man1.0.2/man1/openssl-dgst.html) command in OpenSSL\.
+Then, pass your plaintext private key to the signing algorithm\.
+The result is a signature that represents the contents of the message\.

+The following diagram shows how to use the private key in a data key pair to sign a message\.

+![\[Generate a cryptographic signature with the private key in a data key pair outside of AWS KMS.\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/sign-with-data-key-pair.png)

+### Verify a Signature with a Data Key Pair<a name="data-key-pairs-verify"></a>

+Anyone who has the public key in your data key pair can use it to verify the signature that you generated with your private key\.
+Verification confirms that an authorized user signed the message with the specified private key and signing algorithm, and the message hasn't changed since it was signed\.

+To be successful, the party verifying the signature must generate the same type of digest, use the same algorithm, and use the public key that corresponds to the private key used to sign the message\.

+The following diagram shows how to use the public key in a data key pair to verify a message signature\.

+![\[Verify a cryptographic signature with the public key in a data key pair outside of AWS KMS.\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/verify-with-data-key-pair.png)

+## Key Spec<a name="key-spec"></a>

+The *key spec* is a CMK property that represents cryptographic configuration of the CMK\.
+The key spec determines whether the CMK is symmetric or asymmetric, the type of key material in the CMK, and the encryption algorithms or signing algorithms you can use with the CMK\.

+Typically, the key spec that you choose for your CMK is based on your use case and regulatory requirements\.
+You choose the key spec when you [create the CMK](create-keys.md), and you cannot change it\.
+If you've chosen the wrong key spec, [delete the CMK](deleting-keys.md), and create a new one\.

+For a list of key specs and help with choosing a key spec, see [Selecting the Key Spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
+To find the key spec of a CMK, use the [DescribeKey](url-kms-api;API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
+For help, see [Viewing Keys](viewing-keys.md)\.

+**Note**
+In AWS KMS API operations, the key spec for CMKs is known as the `CustomerMasterKeySpec`\.
+This distinguishes it from the key spec for data keys \(`KeySpec`\) and data key pairs \(`KeyPairSpec`\), the key spec used when wrapping key material for import \(`WrappingKeySpec`\)\.
+Each key spec type has different values\.

+To limit the key specs that principals can use when creating CMKs, use the [kms:CustomerMasterKeySpec](policy-conditions.md#conditions-kms-customer-master-key-spec) condition key\.
+You can also use the `kms:CustomerMasterKeySpec` condition key to allow principals to call AWS KMS operations for a CMK based on its key spec\.
+For example, you can deny permission to schedule deletion of CMK with an `RSA_4096` key spec\.

+## Key Usage<a name="key-usage"></a>

+*Key usage* is a CMK property that determines whether a CMK is used for encryption and decryption \-or\- signing and verification\.
+You cannot choose both\.
+Using a CMK for more than one type of operations makes the product of both operations more vulnerable to attack\.

+The key usage for symmetric CMKs is always encryption and decryption\.
+The key usage for elliptic curve \(ECC\) CMKs is always signing and verification\.
+You only need to choose a key usage for RSA CMKs\.
+You choose the key usage when you [create the CMK](create-keys.md), and you cannot change it\.
+If you've chosen the wrong key usage, [delete the CMK](deleting-keys.md), and create a new one\.

+For choosing the key usage, see [Selecting the Key Usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
+To find the key usage of a CMK, use the [DescribeKey](url-kms-api;API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
+For help, see [Viewing Keys](viewing-keys.md)\.

+To allow principals to create CMKs only for signing and verification or only for encryption and decryption, use the [kms:CustomerMasterKeyUsage](policy-conditions.md#conditions-kms-customer-master-key-usage) condition key\.
+You can also use the `kms:CustomerMasterKeyUsage` condition key to allow principals to call API operations for a CMK based on its key usage\.
+For example, you can allow permission to disable a CMK only if its key usage is SIGN\_VERIFY\.

 ## Envelope Encryption<a name="enveloping"></a>

 When you encrypt your data, your data is protected, but you have to protect your encryption key\.
 One strategy is to encrypt it\. *Envelope encryption* is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key\.